shettysach/shettysach.github.io/markdown/03_gemv.md

 Threads can write their partial results to SMEM, synchronize with `__syncthreads()` in CUDA / `arch.sync_threads()` in CuTe DSL, and then have one or more threads read from SMEM to sum everything up.

-- Each thread writes its partial sum to a shared-memory buffer indexed by `(tidx, tidy, tidz)`
+- Each thread writes its partial sum to a shared-memory buffer indexed by `(tidx, tidy, tidz)`.

     ```py
     allocator = cutlass.utils.SmemAllocator()